AnirudhBadri/corda/docs/source/hello-world-contract.rst

             }
         }

-Take a moment to run these tests to ensure that the ``IOUState`` and ``IOUContract`` are running fine.
+Copy these tests into the ContractTests file, and run them to ensure that the ``IOUState`` and ``IOUContract`` we've developed up until this point are running ok.
+All the tests should pass.

 Progress so far
 ---------------
-We've now written an ``IOUContract`` constraining the evolution of each ``IOUState`` over time.
-Now, an ``IOUState`` can only be created on the ledger, not transferred or redeemed.
-Creating an ``IOUState`` requires an issuance transaction with no inputs, a single ``IOUState`` output, and a ``Create`` command.
-And the ``IOUState`` created by the issuance transaction must have a non-negative value, and its sender and recipient must be separate entities.
+We've now written an ``IOUContract`` constraining the evolution of the individual ``IOUState``s over time:
+* An ``IOUState`` can only be created, not transferred or redeemed
+* Creating an ``IOUState`` requires an issuance transaction with no inputs, a single ``IOUState`` output, and a ``Create`` command
+* The ``IOUState`` created by the issuance transaction must have a non-negative value, and its sender and recipient must be different entities.

-The final step in the creation of our CorDapp will be to write the ``IOUFlow`` that will allow two node to agree the creation of a new ``IOUState``on the ledger, without informing the rest of the network.
+The final step in the creation of our CorDapp will be to write the ``IOUFlow`` that will allow nodes to orchestrate the creation of new ``IOUState``s on the ledger, while only sharing information on a need-to-know basis.